StevenMcGown/smcgown/content/blog/kubernetes/8-1-switching-and-routing.md

 Let's now explore basic networking elements like switching, routing, gateways, and DNS, and get a brief introduction to CoreDNS.
 We'll also look at configuring DNS settings on a Linux system and understanding network namespaces in Linux.

 Instead of diving into theoretical concepts like the OSI model, we'll focus on practical configurations and commands from a Linux perspective.
 This approach is geared toward system administrators and application developers rather than network engineers.
-If you're already comfortable with Linux networking, feel free to skip to the Kubernetes-specific lectures.
+If you're already comfortable with Linux networking, feel free to skip to the Kubernetes-specific posts.

 ### Understanding Networks